stat-lab/MOPline/README.md

 ### <a name="step1"></a>[Step-1]  Select overlap calls (high-confidence calls) from SV call sets

-Once the MOPline-specific vcf files for each algorith and for each sample are created, selection of overlapping SV calls is first performed.
+Once the MOPline-specific vcf files for each algorithm and for each sample are created, selection of overlapping SV calls is first performed.
 Use the merge_SV_vcf.*tools.pl script in the scripts folder to select overlap calls and high-confidence calls from the SV call sets (vcf files) generated in Step-0 and to merge the selected calls of each SV type and size-ranges for each sample.
 For high coverage (30x or more) bam files, use mopline subcommands, merge_7tools, merge_6tools_1, merge_6tools_2, or merge_9tools.
 When using bam files with ~20x coverage, use the subcommand with a ‘_lc’ at the end.
 ```
 mopline merge_7tools -s <sample-list-file or a sample name> -rl <read length>
 ```